Steve Reeves: Other interests

-Reeves' authorized biography, Steve Reeves – One of a Kind, was published in 1983 by Milton T. Moore.
+Reeves's only authorized biography, Steve Reeves – One of a Kind, was published in 1983 by Milton T. Moore.
 Moore worked with Reeves and Steve's wife at the time, Aline, for over 12 years before receiving publishing approval.
 Reeves was reportedly to promote the book at public appearances.

 In 1991, the writer Chris LeClaire began writing and researching Steve Reeves's life and career for a biography.
 In 1999, LeClaire published Worlds To Conquer, which LeClaire described as an authorized biography.
-Deborah Reeves Stewart, Reeves's companion during the book's development phases, who assisted him in reviewing drafts, stated that Reeves never approved or authorized Worlds to Conquer for final publication or release, because of inaccuracies, careless writing, and failure to add Reeves's final comments.

 In 1994, Reeves, with his long-time friend and business partner George Helmer, started the Steve Reeves International Society.

 Rod Labbe, a freelance writer, interviewed Reeves in 1997, and the article appeared in Films of the Golden Age magazine, summer 2011.

 Death

 Reeves had exploratory surgery late Friday afternoon on April 28, 2000, while being treated for lymphoma, and died shortly before noon from a blood clot on Monday, May 1, 2000.
 He died at Palomar Hospital in Escondido, California, where his second wife had also died.